 The name of McDiarmid first appears as “architect” in 1894 when he designed (and built) his own residence on Bell Avenue, and over the next twenty years he was credited as the designer (or as both architect and contractor) of commercial, industrial and ecclesiastical works in Winnipeg, southern Manitoba, and as far west as Edmonton, Alta.
 He favoured a heavily rusticated Romanesque Revival style for much of his commercial work, best seen in his elevational treatment of warehouse buildings like the Great West Saddlery Co.
 (1898), and the Merrick-Anderson Co. warehouse (1899).
 By 1912, he was employing innovative contruction techniques in reinforced concrete on large projects such as the sprawling Revillon Warehouse in Edmonton.

 McDiarmid also served on the Winnipeg Parks Board for 18 years from 1914 onward, and an obituary article on McDiarmid notes that “many of the buildings in Winnipeg parks are also of his design, due to his accomplishments in draughtsmanship”, an indication that he may have possessed a natural proclivity towards architectural design and drawing, allowing him to offer the service of both architect and contractor.
 McDiarmid died in Winnipeg on 24 February 1934 (obit. and port.
 Winnipeg Tribune, 24 Feb.
-1934, 1 & 2; 26 Feb.
+1934, 1 & 2; and 26 Feb.
 1934, 2; obit. and port.
 Winnipeg Free Press, 26 Feb.
 1934, 15; obit.
 Western Canada Contractor, March-April 1934, 22).

 (works in Winnipeg unless noted)

-BELL AVENUE, residence for the architect, 1894 (City of Winnipeg, 1986-The Year Past, 27-8, illus.)
+BELL AVENUE, residence for James McDiarmid, architect, 1894 (City of Winnipeg, 1986-The Year Past, 27-8, illus.)

-ST. ANDREW'S PRESBYTERIAN CHURCH, Elgin Avenue at Ellen Street, manse for the church, 1893; and a new church, 1894 (Winnipeg Tribune, 6 June 1893, 8; 26 Jan.
+ST. ANDREW'S PRESBYTERIAN CHURCH, Elgin Avenue at Ellen Street, manse for the church, 1893; and a new church, 1894 (Winnipeg Tribune, 6 June 1893, 8; and 26 Jan.
 1895, 5, descrip.; C.R., v, 12 April 1894, 2; Manitoba Free Press [Winnipeg], 11 July 1894, 6; C.A.B., viii, Jan.
 1895, 11)

 J.T.
 SPIERS BAKERY, Fonseca Street at Maple Street, 1895-96 (Winnipeg Tribune, 7 Jan.
 1896, 3, descrip.)